 The Age 11 Survey took place in 1969 and aimed to continue measuring your educational, social and physical development.
 Over 15,000 of you took part.
-Around 300 new participants, who had been born overseas, joined the study after moving to Great Britain.
+Over 200 new participants, who had been born overseas, joined the study after moving to Great Britain.

 Health visitors visited your homes and conducted interviews with your parents (mothers in most cases).
 Information was collected about your family, who you lived with, the homes you lived in, the type of work your parents were doing, your health, your parents’ health, your schooling and your parent’s aspirations for your future.

 You were each asked to write an essay about the lives you imagined yourselves leading at 25.
 You also competed a number of tests including a reading test and a maths test and a paper questionnaire about your leisure activities and attitudes to school.